xiaolongw1223/Knowledge-driven-stochastic-modeling/README.md

 # Knowledge-driven-stochastic-modeling
 Code for "Knowledge-driven stochastic modeling of geological geometry features conditioned on drillholes and outcrops".

-# I am updating this repo, and will provide more instructions and examples ASAP.

 Authors:

 Xiaolong Wei (xwei2@stanford.edu)